fjienan/livox_gazebo_ros2_gpu_simulation/README.md

 # Livox GPU Laser Simulation ROS2 Plugin

 A ROS2 Gazebo GPU laser plugin specifically designed for Livox LiDAR simulation.
-Provides high-performance point cloud simulation based on GPU-accelerated ray tracing.
+Provides high-performance point cloud simulation based on GPU.

 > **Note**: Currently only fully tested on **Mid-360**.
 Configuration files for other models (Avia, HAP, Horizon, Mid-40, Mid-70, Tele) are included but not thoroughly tested.